The Viking Longships

-The Longships were crafted using the tools of the Dark Age's and lacked the precision equipment of our time.
-The Scandinavian workers used their own estimates and eye for detail to gauge the measurements required for construction.
-The Shipbuilder's had to get the construction right, or the consequences for the Viking crew could be catastrophic!
+The longships were crafted using the basic tools of the Dark Age, but these vessels were by no means basic sea going vessels.
+Although they lacked the precision equipment of our modern times, the Scandinavian workers used their own estimates and an experienced eye for detail to gauge the measurements required for construction.
+These ship builders had to get the construction right or the consequences for the unsuspecting crew would be catastrophic.

 The British Isles.

 The Baltic States.

 When the wind level dropped the vessel could be powered by up to thirty six crew with oars in hand.
 The Vikings would have sat on the chests that held their personal possessions.
 To keep the longship moving in harsh conditions the Vikings on board had to row constantly and bail out any sea water that accumulated in the shallow hull.
 If the sea water was left in the hull, it could cause the longship to sink.

 There is some evidence to suggest that the Vikings used to carry live birds on their vessels, so that dry land could be found.
 It is agreed by most, that the Vikings used the Polaris star to help navigate over considerable distances and that they preferred to keep the coastline in view when travelling around more familiar locations.

 Other Related Articles